 Option 4: No CSI is dropped.
 LP HARQ-ACK and LP CSI part 1 are jointly encoded and reuse the coding method used for CSI part 1 in Rel-15.
 CSI part 2 reuses the coding method used for CSI part 2 in Rel-15.

-vivo, DCM
+vivo, DCM, Apple

 If HP HARQ-ACK, LP HARQ-ACK, and HP A-CSI would be transmitted on HP PUSCH,